A study on Type-2 isomorphic circulant graphs and related Abelian groups: and are isomorphic but are neither Type-1 nor Type-2

-From $(6)$, we observe the following.
-Given a circulant graph $C_n(R)$, it may be possible to form a sequence of isomorphisms involving Adam's as well as Type-2 with respect to different $r$'s and get isomorphic circulant graph(s) $C_n(S)$ which may neither be Adam's isomorphic nor be Type-2 with respect to a particular $r$ to $C_n(R).$ Thus a new study is required, among isomorphic circulant graphs, to find the sequence of isomorphisms involved.
+Given a circulant graph $C_n(R)$, it may be possible to form a sequence of isomorphisms involving Adam's as well as Type-2 w.r.t. different $r$'s and get isomorphic circulant graph(s) $C_n(S)$ which may neither be Adam's isomorphic nor be Type-2 w.r.t. a particular $r$ to $C_n(R).$ Thus a new study is required to find the sequence of isomorphisms involved among isomorphic circulant graphs.